JeshadKhan/Odoo-Basic-App/README.md

 ------------------------------------------------------------------------------

-###### Note: Version wise branching availabe.
-You can download the app and modify as you want.
+###### Note: Version wise branch availabe.
+You can download and modify the app as you want.
 It's free.